joakim/tarant-page/docs/Tutorial/a-simple-application.md

 ```

 With this small change, now we have a reference to the DOM element where the actor is going to render.
 However, this is not enough, now we want to render it.
-This means, that we need to tell the actor how it's state is going to become HTML.
+This means, that we need to tell the actor how its state is going to become HTML.
 To do so, we will create a new method `render`, that will get the actor
 state and render it into the root DOM element.

 ```js